oracle/node-oracledb/doc/src/user_guide/initialization.rst

       - Description
     * - ``tnsnames.ora``
       - Contains Oracle Net Service names and Oracle Net options for databases that can be connected to, see :ref:`Net Service Names for Connection Strings <tnsnames>`.
 This file is only needed for advanced configuration.
 Not needed if connection strings use the :ref:`Easy Connect syntax <easyconnect>`.
 The `Oracle Net documentation on tnsnames.ora <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-7F967CE5-5498-427C-9390-4A5C6767ADAA>`__ has more information.

+        From version 6.6 onwards, node-oracledb recognizes the `IFILE <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-F8AC6FC6-F456-481F-8997-3B0E906BB745>`__ parameter that is used in the ``tnsnames.ora`` file to embed custom network configuration files.
     * - ``sqlnet.ora``
       - A configuration file controlling the network transport behavior.
 For example it can set call timeouts for :ref:`high availability <connectionha>`, or be used to :ref:`encrypt network traffic <securenetwork>`, or be used to configure logging and tracing.
 The `Oracle Net documentation on sqlnet.ora <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-19423B71-3F6C-430F-84CC-18145CC2A818>`__ has more information.
 Many settings can alternatively be specified using :ref:`Easy Connect syntax <easyconnect>`